Henry Stephenson1

 F, #26097, b.
 16 March 1785, d.
 9 January 1859

-Lady Sophia Poulett was born on 16 March 1785.1 She was the daughter of Sir John Poulett, 4th Earl Poulett and Sophia Pocock.1 She married General Sir Henry Vane, 2nd Duke of Cleveland, son of Sir William Henry Vane, 1st Duke of Cleveland and Lady Catherine Margaret Powlett, on 16 November 1809 at St. George's Church, St. George Street, Hanover Square, London, England.1 She died on 9 January 1859 at age 73 at Raby Castle, Durham, County Durham, England, without issue.1,2
+Lady Sophia Poulett was born on 16 March 1785.1 She was the daughter of John Poulett, 4th Earl Poulett and Sophia Pocock.1 She married General Henry Vane, 2nd Duke of Cleveland, son of William Henry Vane, 1st Duke of Cleveland and Lady Catherine Margaret Powlett, on 16 November 1809 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 She died on 9 January 1859 at age 73 at Raby Castle, Durham, County Durham, EnglandG, without issue.1,2

 Her married name became Vane.
-As a result of her marriage, Lady Sophia Poulett was styled as Duchess of Cleveland on 29 January 1842.
+After her marriage, Lady Sophia Poulett was styled as Duchess of Cleveland on 29 January 1842.

 Citations